 Your healthcare provider has prescribed a medicine that you can give yourself using an injection pen.
 One medicine that is commonly given with an injection pen is insulin.
+Other medicines can also be injected with a pen, including growth hormone.
 Injection pens are popular because they are easy to use.
 Also, many people like how pens look better than syringes.

 Injection pens can be disposable or nondisposable: